Wealth of On-Campus Biotechnology Resources

 the IME and the Center for Bioinformatics.

-Other campus resources related to the Biotechnology Program include the Hospital of the University of Pennsylvania (HUP), Children's Hospital and Veterans Hospital and important science centers such as the Wistar Institute, the Monell Chemical Senses Center, the Johnson Foundation and the Plant Science Institute.
+Other campus resources related to the Biotechnology Program include the Hospital of the University of Pennsylvania (HUP), Children's Hospital of Philadelphia, and Veterans Hospital and important science centers such as the Wistar Institute, the Monell Chemical Senses Center, the Johnson Foundation and the Plant Science Institute.
 This concentration of biotechnology resources can enrich your academic learning.
 All in the same day, you can:

 - Find literature at the multiple libraries on campus